wp-forge/scaffolding-templates/readme.md

 # WP Forge Scaffolding Templates

-This repository containers the default scaffolding templates for the `wp forge` command provided by the [`wp-forge/wp-cli-forge-command`](https://github.com/wp-forge/wp-cli-forge-command) package.
+This repository contains the default scaffolding templates for the `wp forge` command provided by the [`wp-forge/wp-cli-forge-command`](https://github.com/wp-forge/wp-cli-forge-command) package.

 ## Usage